JadeGoat/sg_weather_react/README.md

 2. Added Weather Map viewable by local's point of view.
 Map available in pins map and heatmap.

-3. (WIP) To normalized the value of the heatmap.
+3. Added normalized heatmap as the raw values are either to small or clamped together in a certain range.